mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 2. Troubleshoot and fix the cause of this error.
 3. Delete the failed pod to retry the process again.

-### 5.2 Restart required when switching between Ingress and OpenShift Route {#restart-after-changing-network-cr}
+### 5.2 Restart Required When Switching Between Ingress and OpenShift Route {#restart-after-changing-network-cr}

-Starting from Mendix Operator version 1.5.0, the Operator will monitor only one network resource type: Ingress or OpenShift route.
+Starting with Mendix Operator version 1.5.0, the operator will monitor only one network resource type: Ingress or OpenShift route.

-If you switch between Ingress and OpenShift Route, you'll need to restart the Mendix Operator so that it can monitor the right network resource (replace `{namespace}` with the namespace where the Operator is installed):
+If you switch between Ingress and OpenShift Route, you will need to restart the Mendix Operator so that it can monitor the right network resource (replace `{namespace}` with the namespace where the Operator is installed).
+This can be done as follows:

 For OpenShift: